Streakly

 Notification system fires contextual nudges without being intrusive — gentler than typical habit apps

-Resource management scoped to individual journeys — keeps materials contextually organized
+Resource management scoped to individual journeys — keeps materials contextually organised

-Built and shipped solo as a response to a real personal pain point, not a tutorial clone
+Built and shipped solo as a response to a real personal problem, not a tutorial clone

 Ready to build something amazing?